Date updated: Saturday 17th October 2020 | 10:20 GMT

 Please call the Inpatient Unit on 01279 773777 if you have an enquiry.

 Current Hospice Services

 In order to protect our vulnerable patients and visitors from the Coronavirus (COVID-19), we are reducing some of the services that we currently offer, and postponing some forthcoming events, in order to reduce movement to the Hospice site.
 Unless you are a member of staff, a patient, or an immediate family member of a patient, we request that you do not visit St Clare Hospice.
-We are also reducing the number of visitors allowed to visit a patient, to two visitors per day.

 Our priority is to ensure that we take all the necessary steps to minimise the risk of infection with Coronavirus (COVID-19) for patients, families, carers, staff, volunteers and visitors to the Hospice – and aim to ensure that the Hospice remains open.

 We are continuing to offer an Inpatient Unit service, as well as Hospice at Home and Community Nursing.
 We also have therapists, such as Occupational Therapists and Physiotherapists, who are working to help get patients discharged from hospital to home, they are also visiting hospice patients at home to ensure they remain independent at home for as long as possible.

 We are taking additional precautions to ensure the safety of our staff and patients with the majority of staff being asked to work from home in order to limit the number of people with access to the Hospice site.
 All our staff are working extremely hard to ensure that St Clare Hospice remains a safe place for patients to visit and stay.

 In order to protect our vulnerable patients, we have stopped all Day Therapy groups and clinics until further notice.
 We are offering a telephone support service for any affected patients, if they would like it.

 We have halted all Compassionate Neighbours visits to community members.
 Volunteers are continuing to maintain their relationship with their community member via telephone contact for the time being.